malavikasmenon/post-tweets/README.md

 # post-tweets
-Post tweets using the Twit API
+Post tweets based on user input using the Twit API.